Would You Trust A Doctor With Tattoos?

-About 38 percent of American adults have at least one tattoo, a percentage that has been steadily increasing over the past decade.
+(CBS4) – About 38% of American adults have at least one tattoo, a percentage that has been steadily increasing over the past decade.

 How about doctors?
 Just about the same as the general population.
 Yet is that a problem for them, or more importantly to you, the patient?